Skip to main content

 Why Encryption Is the Bedrock of Trust

 Encryption is the process of converting your data into a complex code to prevent unauthorized access.
-Think of it as translating your journal into a language that only you and the intended recipient ∞ the app’s secure server ∞ can understand.
+Think of it as translating your personal health journal into a language that only you and the intended recipient ∞ the app’s secure server ∞ can understand.
 If anyone were to intercept the message, it would appear as a meaningless jumble of characters.
 This process is the single most important technical safeguard for your data.

 There are two critical phases where your data needs protection: